-If you pay attention to the stock market, you’ve probably noticed some dramatic swings from one day to the next.
+If you pay attention to the stock market, you’ll notice some dramatic swings from time to time.

-That’s what uncertainty does in the short-term.
-On any given day, the market may rise on news of trade deals, only to fall the very next day when those headlines turn out to have been too rosy.
+On any given day, the market may fall on a big news story, only to recover the very next day.
 Foreign currencies fluctuate.
 Oil prices are all over the map.
+The 2020 pandemic caught the entire world off guard.
 With so many factors moving the market, how do you stay anchored?

-With a little perspective and a lot of planning.
+With a little perspective and a financial plan that goes beyond your portfolio.

 Let’s say you commute to work every single day.
 You’re probably going to take the fastest, most efficient route.
-In normal conditions, this is the ideal path that you’ll stick to day in and day out.
-Unless you really crave novelty, you aren’t going to reinvent your commute every morning based on how you’re feeling.
+In normal conditions, this is the path you’ll stick to, day in and day out.

 Building a long-term financial plan isn’t all that different.
-When you’ve appropriately balanced your risk, put safeguards around what you have and maintain a clear vision of where you want to go, you’re establishing the most efficient way to reach your ultimate destination.
+When you’ve appropriately balanced your risk, put safeguards around what you have and maintain a clear vision of where you want to go, you’re establishing the most efficient route to your ultimate destination.

-“When you build a financial plan, you’re coming up with the route you’ll take every single day to reach your end goal – maybe it’s retirement, college savings or something else,” says Schutte.
+“When you build a financial plan, you’re coming up with the route you’ll take every single day to reach your end goal – maybe it’s retirement, college savings or something else,” says Brent Schutte, Northwestern Mutual Wealth Management Company Chief Investment Officer.
 “The most important thing is to stick to that path every single day.
 Long-term investing, time and again, has been shown to work.”

 Here’s a quick case-in-point.
 If you had invested $10,000 in an index fund that tracked the S&P 500 on Oct.
-9, 2007, you might be considered the worst market timer in recent history.
+9, 2007, your timing was less than ideal.
 That was the day the market peaked just before financial crises pushed the economy into the Great Recession.
-By February 2009, that investment would've been worth about $4,500.
+By February 2009, that investment would be worth less than $4,500.
 However, by November 2012 you would have broken even.
-And if you let it sit, remained patient and stuck to your guns, that investment would be worth more than $23,600 today with dividends reinvested.
-That works out to an annual growth rate of about 8.15 percent.
+And if you let it sit, remained patient and stuck to your guns, that investment would be worth more than three times as much today with dividends reinvested.

-If you panicked in 2009 and decided to veer off your path and try an entirely new route to reach your destination – or changed the destination altogether – you would have missed out on significant growth.
-That’s why, at Northwestern Mutual, we see stocks as long-term, 10-year-plus holdings.
+If you panicked in 2009 and decided to veer off your path and try an entirely new route to reach your destination – or changed it altogether – you would have missed out on significant growth.
+That’s why at Northwestern Mutual we always recommend stocks as long-term holdings.
 When viewed with this perspective, a traffic jam – or a volatile stock market – shouldn’t be pushing your stress levels through the roof.